Tokyopop Anime Company

 Company Overview

-Tokyopop was originally created as a Japanese pop-culture publisher, which over the years grew and morphed into one of the largest manga publishers outside Japan.
-In addition to translated Japanese manga, they also translate Korean "manhwa" and have a strong presence in original and independently-created manga series; they also translate and publish novels with an anime/manga tie-in.
-From big-name series spanning the gamut of age and gender targets--GTO, Fruits Basket, and Lupin III--to English-original series like the Labyrinth sequel, to webcomic-turned-pro books like Van Von Hunter, they've got some of everything.
-Their website, while somewhat sprawling, is also very community/fan-centric, with online manga viewers, free manga, auser rating system, and a lot of YouTube integration.
+Tokyopop was originally created as a Japanese pop-culture publisher, which over the years grew and morphed into one of the largest manga publishers outside Japan before a string of unfortunate events drove the company out of business in 2011.
+In addition to translated Japanese manga, they also translated Korean "manhwa" and had a strong presence in original and independently-created manga series; they also translated and published novels with an anime/manga tie-in.
+From big-name series spanning the gamut of age and gender targets--GTO, Fruits Basket, and Lupin III--to English-original series like the Labyrinth sequel, to webcomic-turned-pro books like Van Von Hunter, they had some of everything.
+Their website, while somewhat sprawling, was notably community/fan-centric, with online manga viewers, free manga, a user rating system, and a lot of YouTube integration.

-Tokyopop operates in the US, UK, and Germany, and also has an office in Japan.
-(They emphasize their worldwide focus, despite the now-mildly-ironic Tokyo in the name--apparently "Tokyo" refers to a lifestyle and philosophy more than a place).
-The company went through a restructuring in 2008 during which it split into more narrowly-focused divisions.
+Tokyopop operated in the US, UK, and Germany, and also had an office in Japan.
+(They emphasized their worldwide focus, despite the mildly-ironic Tokyo in the name--they claimed that "Tokyo" referred to a lifestyle and philosophy more than a place).

-In the '00s Tokyopop expanded into anime, releasing the anime adaptations of some of their manga series, but after a restructuring in 2008 that end of the business appears to have been largely abandoned (though they have a presence on YouTube with sort-of-animated adaptations of bits of some of their manga titles).
+In the '00s Tokyopop expanded into anime, releasing the anime adaptations of some of their manga series, but after a restructuring in 2008, that end of the business was abandoned (apart from a presence on YouTube with sort-of-animated adaptations of bits of some of their manga titles).
+The next year saw manga publisher Kodansha take their licenses elsewhere, which was no doubt a financial blow to the company.
+When the huge chain bookstore Borders went under in early 2011, it ended up taking Tokyopop with it; the company closed its doors not long after.

 Their Catalog

-Tokyopop's anime catalog consists almost entirely of TV series; their biggest-name licenses were probably GTO, Initial D, and Reign: The Conqueror; more shoujo-style series included Marmalade Boy and the Vampire Princess Miyu TV series.
+Tokyopop's anime catalog consisted almost entirely of TV series; their biggest-name licenses were probably GTO, Initial D, and Reign: The Conqueror; more shoujo-style series included Marmalade Boy and the Vampire Princess Miyu TV series.
 They also had a few more off-beat series like the oddball Brigadoon.
-Most of their catalog is currently out of print, although a few titles have been picked up by other companies.
+Most of their catalog is now out of print, although a few titles have been picked up by other companies.

 What Their Releases Are Like